 The Office of the Chief Constable assists the Board in the development of its policy for the DPD, and presents the same to the Board, through the Governance Committee, for review and approval.
-Policy becomes effective and enforceable once approved by the Board and filed with the Director of Police Services.
+The Governance Committee recommends policy for the DPD, to the Board for approval.
+Policy becomes effective and enforceable once approved by the Board.

-The Chief Constable is directly responsible for the development and implementation of all procedures necessary to give effect to policy approved by the Board, and compliance with such procedures becomes enforceable once a procedure is approved by the Chief Constable.
+The Chief Constable is directly responsible for the development and implementation of all procedures, as necessary to give effect to policy approved by the Board, and compliance with such procedures becomes enforceable once a procedure is approved by the Chief Constable.